JacquesIversen/pp5-react/README.md

 - Wont Have
   - Seperate API containing a VIN-Number Library
   - Mediafiles, videoupload: Provide users an opportunity to upload videos and

+## Design:
+The purpose of the design was to create a totally independent layout than teached in the CI-Moments module.
+All new files are therefore not containing any boilerplate code:

+Its thought for the project to follow same structure backend as the moments project, but a more interesting color scheme in the design.

+Using React Bootstrap classes as the main functionality to provide reponsiveness, if not entirely achievable. mediascreen is added in a linked .module.css file.

+**UI Design**
+Giving this project follows a facebook/twitter principle its important for the

 ### Features: